Clallam-Jefferson County Pro Bono Lawyers Programs

 - Brief Assistance - VL’s make phone calls, review court forms or write letters for clients.

 - Consultation and Advice- VL's provide 30 minute appointments with clients at legal clinics in our community office.
 We try to average 20 appointments a week.
-In 2011, VL's provided 905 appointments for clients.
+Each year, VL's provides about 900 appointments for clients.

 We have an office in Port Angeles, which is conveniently located for our clients.
 Individuals are welcome to drop by, call the CLEAR line, make appointments, pick up paperwork or use our free office resources.
-Last year 1,563 walk-in visits and phone calls were handled by staff and non-attorney volunteers.
+Approximately1,500 walk-in visits and phone calls are handled by staff and non-attorney volunteers each year.

-- Advice clinics are held at our office.
-20 available appointments each week where clients meet with clinic volunteer lawyers in our office.
-In 2011, 8 VL's provided 905 legal clinic appointments, which adds up to 518 hours of volunteer service.
+- Advice clinics are held at our office, with 20 available appointments each week where clients meet with clinic volunteer lawyers in our office. typically, 8 VL's provide about 900 legal clinic appointments, which adds up to more than 500 hours of volunteer service.

 - Free legal forms with hands-on assistance filling them out.
 Filing and service assistance is also provided.
-3 non-attorney advocates donated 936 volunteer hours to assist clients in filling out and copying their paperwork for court.
+Non-attorney advocates donate about 900 volunteer hours assisting clients in filling out and copying their paperwork for court.

 - Emergency help.
 Potential clients can walk in with emergency matters and get immediate help for such things as protection orders and writs to return children.